taddeseanb/kenya-hub/docs/developer/quarto.md

 - Page section: for use on landing pages in combination with a `page-layout: custom`.
 Examples: the [page section filter example page](/filters/page-section/example.qmd) or the [home page](/index.md).

+### Shortcodes
+The following shortcodes are available:

+- `icon-link`: displays an icon in front of a hyperlink.
+Examples: the [icon-link shortcode example page](/shortcodes/icon-link/example.qmd) or the [home page](/index.md).